HEMA (store): Branches

-On 4 January 2014, HEMA's CEO Ronald van Zetten announced that it would branch out to Spain and the UK opening the first stores within six months as well further expanding in France.
+On 4 January 2014, Hema's CEO Ronald van Zetten announced that it would branch out to Spain and the United Kingdom opening the first stores within six months as well further expanding in France.
 The first Spanish store opened on 3 April on Calle Fuencarral in Madrid.
-The first British store opened in the Victoria Place shopping centre, above Victoria station, in London on 12 June 2014, and six more followed, but by the summer of 2021, all had been closed.
+The first British store opened in the Victoria Place shopping centre, above Victoria station, in London on 12 June 2014, and six more followed.
+By the summer of 2021, all had been closed.
+All stores in Spain closed in 2022.